Niraparib/abiraterone acetate: Legal status

 On 23 February 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Akeega, intended for the treatment of adults with metastatic castration-resistant prostate cancer with BRCA 1/BRCA 2 mutations.
 The applicant for this medicinal product is Janssen-Cilag International N.V.
+Niraparib/abiraterone acetate was approved for medical use in the European Union in April 2023.
+It was approved for use in the United States in August 2023, based on the Phase 3 MAGNITUDE study.